canonical/brand-store-documentation/WORKFLOW.rst

 =================================

 To create a new documentation page, create a new ``*.rst`` document in the root directory of the Git repository and add the new document to the ``toctree`` at https://github.com/canonical/brand-store-documentation/blob/main/index.rst.

+The PDF is generated with a separate index file, so any additional pages will need to be added to the main ``docs/index.rst`` file, and the ``docs/pdf-index.rst`` file if you wish for the page to be included in the onboarding guide.

 Adding a new template variable
 ==============================